Complete condensation of photon noise in nonlinear dissipative systems: Quantum theory of a nonlinear resonator with frequency-dependent loss

-The Heisenberg-Langevin on the other hand, generally leads to nonlinear operator equations with quantum stochastic force terms that have no definite numerically implementable representation (though they may be mapped to classical stochastic differential equations).
-However, the main advantages of the Heisenberg approach emerge in situations where quantum fluctuations are small compared to the mean values (as is the case in every system we analyze in the main text).
+On the other hand, the Heisenberg-Langevin equations are generally nonlinear operator equations with quantum stochastic force terms that have no definite numerically implementable representation (though they may be mapped to classical stochastic differential equations which can then be solved).
+However, the main analytical advantages of the HL approach emerge in situations where quantum fluctuations are small compared to the mean values (as is the case in every system we analyze in the main text).
 In that case, operator expectation values, even for macroscopic states of light (that cannot be numerically stored as a density matrix, due to sheer dimensionality), can be readily found through a small number of coupled linear differential equations.
-From a fundamental standpoint, the Heisenberg-Langevin approach also has the advantage of bearing close similarity to classical equations of motion.
-Very often, one may simply take classical equations, add stochastic force terms, and find the correlation functions of the forces through the Einstein relations \cite{yamamoto1999mesoscopic,chow2012semiconductor}.
+From a fundamental standpoint, the Heisenberg-Langevin approach also has the advantage of bearing close similarity to classical equations of motion and thus providing a great deal of intuition.
+Very often, one may simply take classical equations, add stochastic force terms, and find the correlation functions of the forces through the so-called ``Einstein relation'' (as described in textbooks such as \cite{yamamoto1999mesoscopic,chow2012semiconductor}).
 The Langevin approach has proven itself to be very useful in the context of laser physics for this reason.
-From the standpoint of lasers, it is also important because it turns out that for many important gain media, such as solid-state lasers and semiconductor lasers, one cannot eliminate the gain from the density matrix, and the density matrix then becomes too cumbersome to derive useful results.
-In those cases, the Langevin approach proves to be the only workable method.
-For all of these reasons, we now develop the Heisenberg-Langevin equations for the photon number operator.
+From the standpoint of lasers, it is also important because: for many important gain media, such as solid-state and semiconductor gain media, one cannot eliminate the gain from the density matrix, and thus cannot express the dynamics of the photon in terms of a time-local differential equation.
+Motivated by these advantages, we now develop the Heisenberg-Langevin equations for the photon number operator in a system with the nonlinear loss of Eq.
+(S24).

-We follow the general method for deriving Langevin equations for quantum systems presented in \cite{haken1981waves} (there, the method is applied to derive Langevin equations for a two-level system).
-In this method, one asserts the following Heisenberg-Langevin equations for the projectors:
+We follow the general method for deriving Langevin equations for quantum systems presented in Ref. \cite{haken1981waves} (there, the method is applied to derive Langevin equations for a two-level system).
+The method allows us to derive a Langevin equation in correspondence with the density matrix equation, Eq.
+(S21).
+Let us derive a Langevin equation to describe the evolution of the photon number operator, which is related to the photon probabilities, and thus the diagonal components of the density matrix.
+In the method of Ref. \cite{haken1981waves}, one ``Langevinizes'' the density matrix equation, e.g., Eq.
+(S23), by assuming an equation of the form